 - You must have a child 6 years old or younger living in your home. - Your home was built before 1978 and is within Urbana city limits. - There must be visible signs of deteriorating paint that might contribute to lead-based paint hazards. - Your household income may not exceed 50 percent of the area median family income.
-(See Income Limits chart on page 40)
+(See Table 8 below)